microsoft/OpenRCA/README.md

 </div>

-OpenRCA is a public benchmark for assessing LLMs' root cause analysis ability in a practical software operating scenario.
-It consists of 335 failure cases collected from three heterogeneous software systems deployed in the real world, accompanied by over 68 GB of de-identified telemetry data.
-Each failure case is paired with a query in natural language, requiring LLMs to analyze massive telemetry data to generate the corresponding root causes elements, including time, component, and reason.
-The process demands LLMs understand intricate system dependencies and conduct complex reasoning across telemetry data of diverse types, such as time series, dependency graphs, and semi-structured text.
+OpenRCA is a benchmark for assessing LLMs' root cause analysis ability in a software operating scenario.
+When given a natural language query, LLMs need to analyze large volumes of telemetry data to identify the relevant root cause elements.
+This process requires the models to understand complex system dependencies and perform comprehensive reasoning across various types of telemetry data, including KPI time series, dependency trace graphs, and semi-structured log text.

 <img src="./.asset/openrca.png"/>

 </div>

-To outline a possible direction for solving OpenRCA tasks, we further developed RCA-agent, a multi-agent system based on program synthesis and execution.
-By utilizing Python for data retrieval and analysis, the model is freed from processing large telemetry as an overly long context.
-This allows the model to focus solely on reasoning and make it scalable for massive telemetry.
-With RCA-agent, the accuracy of Claude 3.5 is further improved to 11.34%.
+We also introduce RCA-agent as a baseline for OpenRCA.
+By using Python for data retrieval and analysis, the model avoids processing overly long contexts, enabling it to focus on reasoning and scale effectively for extensive telemetry.

 <img src="./.asset/rcaagent.png"/>

-## 🆕 News

-- 📅2024-11-04: OpenRCA is released on GitHub🎈.

 ## ✨ Quick Start

+| ⚠️ Since the OpenRCA dataset includes a large amount of telemetry and RCA-agent requires extensive memory operations, we recommend using a device with at least 80GB of storage space and 32GB of memory.

-### 🛠️ Step 1: Installation
+### 🛠️ Installation

 OpenRCA requires **Python >= 3.10**.
 It can be installed by running the following command:
 ```bash